Tourism in the Republic of Ireland: Limerick

 Situated on the mouth of the River Shannon, Limerick has been an important gateway city for over 800 years.
 Due to the city's location on the midpoint of the Atlantic Corridor, nearness to Shannon Airport (12 Miles) and good supply of reasonably priced hotels it has become something of a base city for tourists travelling along the west coast of Ireland, although the city has many attractions in its own right.
 King John's Castle in the medieval quarter of the city is arguably the best-known attraction in the city, dating back to 922AD.
 The old city walls of Limerick surround a small bit of the site, although most of the walls have collapsed.
-St Marys cathedral also in the medieval quarter is a must see.
+St Mary's cathedral also in the medieval quarter is a must see.
 It is a completely restored 12th-century cathedral with views over the city.
 The Hunt Museum in the city hosts one of the world's greatest private collections in the world, winning the Museum of the year award many times over the years.
 The museum has a wide collection of both ancient and medieval pieces of art and sculpture, originating from varied locations and civilisations around the world including Ancient Greece, Ancient Rome, Ancient Egypt and the Olmec Civilisation.
 Artists' works in the museum include Pablo Picasso, Pierre-Auguste Renoir, Jack B. Yeats and Henry Moore.